Amit32624/ml_dockergcp_prj/README.md

 # Demo of machine learning deployment using Docker

  The dataset that we have in this case is from an online platform about the historical transactions of customers.
 It contains the data points such as age, total pages viewed, and whether the customer is a new or repeat customer.
 The output variable contains whether the customer bought the product online or not.
 So, we are going to train a simple logistic regression model to make the predictions on the test data and later export it for deployment purposes.
+This project more focuses on the buidling the Flask API app and deploying the machine learning model webapp through docker image.

 ## We will execute this process by following these steps:
 - Train the ML model.